Every day counts

 It's actually not a piece of cake to become a volunteer.

-You need to understand how important is child safety.
+You need to understand how important child safety is.
 It’s not about somebody who wakes up one day and decides to do good.
 If you plant a tree, it grows, you get bored of taking care, it dries; you can say I'm sorry.
 But a child is so vulnerable, we don’t play with their safety.
 You impact somebody’s life, it’s too important.
 That's why volunteers go through a professional and quite tough selection process.
 They send us a letter of intention, their CV, we interview them to see if they fit our organization profile.
 If they are selected, they go through a training course for about three months and only then they go to the hospital and meet children.
 Most of them come from a psychology university, they have specific knowledge and skills to help those children in a very specific situation.
 Teach them how to swallow pills, speak about their body, communicate.
 We have amazing volunteers.
 In every city we have a slightly different profile.
 For example in Bucharest, as it is the capital city, we have a lot of people who joined being professional in their own field, like managers, accountants.
 We accepted them because we saw the potential.
 It's also important that kids are in contact with diverse personalities and they can learn different things from different people.

 If during the training you realize working directly with children it's emotionally too difficult for you, you can still help in many other ways, like fundraising, creating program materials or marketing.
 But whatever job you do, children are always the main focus.

 We have the program “I’m not afraid”, with a brave lion who encourages kids to fight and have courage.
 We can't forget that above all they are children, we cannot expect them to act as mature people.
 Playing is the language of children, so we play with them, but behind this playing there is a very structured program which helps to convince kids to take a pill or express their fear.
 When they come for the first time it's easy to work with them.
 But we know that the cancer experience means a lot of chemotherapy, a lot of coming back to the hospital, we need to prepare them for the whole journey, so they fight till the end of the treatment.
-In the trainings we also teach volunteers that every day counts.
+In the training we also teach volunteers that every day counts.
 You will see children not in good shape, but you have to make their day to be the best day.
 And tomorrow is another best day.
 Some parents come to us to ask if we can teach them our approach.
-We are trained to talk with them as well, help them understand all procedure.
+We are trained to talk with them as well, help them understand all procedures.
 Some parents are so shocked, so damaged, we try to teach them: If you want to do something for your child you need to be strong, the child has to see you strong.
-We also suggest them how to relate with doctors, how to get information.
+We also suggest to them how to relate with doctors, how to get information.
 How to handle the situation, step by step.

 Small steps, small moments are what really matters.

-Sometimes it happens to us to work with children, to encourage them but we don’t realize how important are those few words we tell them.
+Sometimes it happens to us to work with children, to encourage them but we don’t realize how important those few words we tell them.
 You go home, do your stuff.
 Then we meet them in the survivors meeting and they tell us: “Do you remember this moment you told me I can do it?
 It was so important for me”.
 Our name is Little People not because we work with children, but because we believe you can be little but you can help, be involved and do your part in the world.

 More about Little People: thelittlepeople.ro